timdiels/soylent-recipes/docs/developer_documentation.rst

 nutrition target; this is a (perhaps biased) approximation of the real problem.
 For the real problem, the diet problem, we use a quadratic program; returning the negative of the objective it tries to minimize.
-It constrains nutrient sums to be in range of the extrema and minimizes squared distance to nutrition_target.targets and squared amounts of nutrition_target.minimize.
-In both problems, weights are added such that extrema take priority over targets and targets take priority over minimize.
+It constrains nutrient sums to be in range of the extrema and minimizes squared amounts of nutrition_target.minimize.
+In both problems, weights are added such that extrema take priority over minimize.

 - minimize weights sum to 1
-- targets are given weight 2
-- pseudo targets are given weight 3
+- pseudo targets are given weight 2